 When it comes to Customer Relationship Management systems, Neil is one of the go-to sources for information and advice.
 Not only does he have an extensive sales and marketing background, but also Neil is a renowned international public speaker in the CRM arena.
 So he definitely knows his stuff and we of course jumped at the chance to pick his brains about everything CRM.

 sales-i: Neil, tell us who the ideal CRM user is.

 Neil S: The ideal CRM user can be anyone.
-Any salesperson, any telemarketer, any manager are all ideal candidates for CRM software.
+Any salesperson, any telemarketer, and any manager are all ideal candidates for CRM software.
 You don’t even really need to be particularly technology savvy, the past few years in the CRM world have really been a game changer.
 Systems have become easier to use and it is just as easy as using your phone.
-A CRM system will work for anyone, there is no limit or restriction of business type, industry, number of employees…as long as you have customer information, you will benefit from a CRM system.
+A CRM system will work for anyone, there is no limit or restriction on business type, industry, or a number of employees…as long as you have customer information, you will benefit from a CRM system.

 It is worth remembering that a CRM is not simply a sales tool.
 Or in fact, a marketing tool.
 It is a holistic business tool.
-The entire company will benefit from the customer visibility.
+The entire company will benefit from customer visibility.
 Finance will know when to chase debt, operations will know when to arrange delivery, customer service will know what each customer has ordered and when – any issues can be resolved efficiently and everyone in the business will have access to the inside track for each customer.

 sales-i: As the business world becomes more social, can you explain the impact this is having on CRM today?